kahnvex/endpoints/api-reference.md

 ```

 This allows permutations specific to an HTTP method. `thenApplies` are ordered
 from least specific to most specific.
-More specifically, permutations specified
+In other words, permutations specified
 on the endpoint will be applied _before_ permutations specified on a method of
 that endpoint.